Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/devops-cloud-documentation/step_by_step.md

 └── README.md           # Project documentation
 ```

-## Step 2.
-Create your Workflow File
+## Step 2: Create Workflow File
+Now create a [workflow file](https://docs.github.com/en/actions/using-workflows/about-workflows) that automates testing, building, and deployment.
+This workflow will run tests first, then build the application if tests pass, and finally deploy to production only when code is merged to the `main` branch.

-Create a new file at `.github/workflows/ci-cd.yml` with the following content:
+Create a new file at `.github/workflows/ci-cd.yml` with the following configuration:

 ```yaml
 name: CI/CD Pipeline